-Seeding a new cluster with an externally created snapshot - Amazon MemoryDB for Redis
+Seeding a new cluster with an externally created snapshot - Amazon MemoryDB

 Seeding a new cluster with an externally created snapshot

-When you use a Redis .rdb file to seed a new MemoryDB cluster, you can do the following:
+When you use a .rdb file to seed a new MemoryDB cluster, you can do the following:

 • Specify a number of shards in the new cluster.
 This number can be different from the number of shards in the cluster that was used to create the snapshot file.

 • Specify a different node type for the new cluster—larger or smaller than that used in the cluster that made the snapshot.
-If you scale to a smaller node type, be sure that the new node type has sufficient memory for your data and Redis overhead.
+If you scale to a smaller node type, be sure that the new node type has sufficient memory for your data and engine overhead.

 Important